 The possibility of genetic differences were confirmed by another study by Kaufmann et al (1998) who used genetic screening (genome wide scans) using short-tandem-repeat markers to look for genetic markers linked to schizophrenia.
 The study did not find promising links in specific criteria, they did find certain links within chromosomes that could be implicated as a cause of Schizophrenia.
 The biomarkers within these chromosomes were different for African-American samples than they were for European-American samples.
 Certain chromosomal linkages of Chromosome 10 are found in Caucasian American schizophrenic patients but not in families of African American schizophrenic patients.
 (Faraone et al, 1998).
 These genetic differences and their epigenetic manifestation can partially explain why schizophrenia prevalence varies amongst ethnic groups in America.
 However, the specific interactions with the environment were not explored in depth, although the aforementioned study by Barsnehan et al suggests some of the ways in which social factors can influence gene expression as well.
 Overall, while there are certain genetic differences in ethnic and racial groups linked to Schizophrenia, the exact effect and the extent to which this creates a predisposition is still unclear.
 The volume and agreement of research in social and clinician factors are still stronger than that of genetics, although its influence is significant to consider.
 These three factors in combination explain how psychiatric bias, sociocultural factors and genetics can lead to the difference in diagnosis of Schizophrenia in racial and ethnic minorities.

 This is a very good assignment for which you have completed a considerable amount of research.
 In particular you have done in considering how concomitant factors, such as ethnic minority and socio-economic, status may interact with one another.
 It is a complex picture and you provide a very balanced account.
 In places your writing is not very clear, so that is an area you should improve upon.
 You also need to improve in the way that you cite previous research.
 See the APA for guidance of citing work for psychology papers.

+Grade 37/40

 Works Cited